The Molecular Evolution of Proteins and Viruses

 - How can we create therapeutics and vaccines that are more resistant to viral evolutionary escape?

-Below are a few selected publications that illustrate some of the approaches that we employ.
+Below are a few selected recent publications that illustrate some of the approaches that we employ.
 Click on Publications for a complete list.